Mandatory bicycle helmet laws

 As stated on the North Shore City website (under Transport and Cycling): Very few cyclists get injured on the road, and about half of all cycle injuries are in off-road situations.
 Research shows that the health benefits of cycling out-weigh the injury risks by a factor of 20 to 1.

-The graph above suggests the massive cycling downturn caused by New Zealand's mandatory helmet law has caused immense harm to public health.
+The graph above suggests the massive cycling downturn caused by New Zealand's mandatory helmet law has resulted in significant harm to public health.

-February 17 2009: Enquiries are launched after a New Zealand cyclist not wearing a helmet is pepper-sprayed by police and his bicycle is rammed by a police car (also see The Nelson Mail).
+February 17 2009: Enquiries are launched after a New Zealand cyclist not wearing a helmet is pepper-sprayed by police and his bicycle is rammed by a police car.

 New Zealand enacted all-age national mandatory bicycle helmet legislation in 1994.
 Below are the fatalities each year since 1985 for all road user types in New Zealand.
 The data shows that in the eight years before 1994, Motor Vehicle Occupant deaths averaged 481 per annum, falling to an average 378 per annum in the following eight years.
 This is a reduction of 22%.
 Motorcyclists: 114 per annum pre law, 46 per annum post law (down 59%).
 Pedestrians: 91 per annum pre law, 56 per annum post law (down 38%).
 Cyclists: 20 per annum pre law, 13 per annum post law (down 34%).